nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 ```

 ## Type 4
-Type 4a includes: `walk_bool`, `shift_bool`, `sprint_bool` \
+Type 4a includes: `walk_bool`, `sprint_bool` \
-Type 4b includes: `walk_begin`, `walk_end`, `shift_begin`, `shift_end`, `sprint_begin`, `sprint_end`
+Type 4b includes: `walk_begin`, `walk_end`, `sprint_begin`, `sprint_end`

-Finally!
-The long waited trio!
-At first glance, they should be pretty straightforward, why not just reuse the logic for begin and end we used before?
+At first glance, they should be pretty straightforward.
+Why not just reuse the logic for begin and end we used before?

-Unfortunately, here is a slight issue: sometimes the game does not increment the continuous-criteria scores (a.k.a the helper) every tick!
-And since we reset the helper and bool every tick, they are gonna be 0 sometimes in the middle of continuous action!
+Unfortunately, `helper` scores record in integer centimeters, which means it is possible to have a zero increment dispite player's action.

-Clearly we don't want that.
-My remedy is updating `xxx_helper` and `xxx_bool` less frequently.
+In order to avoid such issue, the workaround is updating `helper` and `bool` less frequently.
 I update them once every three ticks instead of once every tick.
 This is from my observation that such irragularity doesn't last more than 2 ticks.
 Although I cannot eliminate such behavior, I minimized its negative effect.

 Hence now, the logic becomes: